Political positions of Marco Rubio: Energy and environment

-Rubio rejects the scientific consensus that human activity is the main cause of climate change, "there is no consensus on ... how much of the changes that are going on are due to human activity," and that proposals to address climate change would be ineffective and economically harmful.
-The website PolitiFact has said that Rubio "consistently either avoids the link between human activity and climate change, or outright denies it."
+Before 2018, Rubio rejected the scientific consensus that human activity is the main cause of climate change, stating "there is no consensus on ... how much of the changes that are going on are due to human activity," and that proposals to address climate change would be ineffective and economically harmful.
+The website PolitiFact had said that Rubio "consistently either avoids the link between human activity and climate change, or outright denies it."
+By his second term as senator, Rubio had acknowledged that humans contribute to greenhouse gases, and that sea levels are rising at a measurable rate, commenting on the Green New Deal, "While Earth’s climate is changing, there is no credible scenario that will lead to the destruction — or salvation — of the planet within 10 to 12 years, as some Green New Deal proponents allege.
+Also true: Communities and local businesses in my home state of Florida are already dealing with the very real impacts of rising sea levels, and yet, the Green New Deal will do nothing to address that reality".
 Rubio believes that other nations like China are mainly responsible for climate change.

-In response to the encyclical Laudato si' by Pope Francis in 2015 in which he warns of the dangers of climate change, Rubio, a Roman Catholic, replied: "I have no problem with what the pope did" and "He is a moral authority and as a moral authority is reminding us of our obligation to be good caretakers to the planet.
+In response to the encyclical Laudato si' by Pope Francis in 2015, in which Francis warns of the dangers of climate change, Rubio, a Roman Catholic, replied: "I have no problem with what the pope did" and "[Pope Francis] is a moral authority and as a moral authority is reminding us of our obligation to be good caretakers to the planet.
 I'm a political leader.
 And my job as a policymaker is to act in the common good.
 And I do believe it's in the common good to protect our environment, but I also believe it's in the common good to protect our economy."